Recruitment Settings

 Best for: Academic research, paid studies, diverse participant pools, quality control

 Connect with Prolific for professional participant recruitment with built-in payment processing and advanced screening.
+Prolific studies are scoped to individual deployments.

 How it works:

-- Configure study details in HyperStudy
+- Configure study details within the deployment's Prolific section

 - Study published directly to Prolific platform